scaife-viewer/scaife-viewer.org/widgets.md

 **bold** indicates existing; _italics_ indicates being worked on

+We are in the process of breaking widget code out from specific sites and putting them in [scaife-widgets](https://github.com/scaife-viewer/scaife-widgets).

   * Those that change which passage:

     * Generic to any hierarchical text:
         * **Ancestors**
         * **Children**
         * **Passage Reference** (including range support)